Jaya G Yodh

 - Spicer, D (Lead)., Baleja, J., Binstock, J., Joshi, V., Zaidi, A., Abali, E., Sharkady, S., Manzerra, P., Yodh, J., “Finding the Clinical Relevance in the ABE Learning Objectives.”
 Workshop B-03 Facilitator, May 4, 2021 at The Association of Biochemistry Educators/Association of Professors of Human and Medical Genetics (ABE/APHMG) Joint Virtual Meeting, May 3-7, 2021.

-- Association of Biochemistry Educators (ABE), 2019- present; ABE Educational Resource Development Committee (Lead Biochemistry Thread Mapping Project), 2020-present
+- Association of Biochemistry Educators (ABE), 2019- present; ABE Educators Resource Development Committee 2020-present; Justice, Equity, Diversity, and Inclusion (JEDI) Committee 2022-present

 - American Association for the Advancement of Science (AAAS)